List of NYC Ferry stops: Rockaway

 Located on the north side of Rockaway Park in Jamaica Bay.
 Served only by the Rockaway route, however the ferry terminal also has shuttle buses towards Edgemere to the east, and Jacob Riis Park to the west.

 Soundview route

+Throgs Neck/Ferry Point Park

+Located in Ferry Point Park, the Throgs Neck/Ferry Point Park stop opened on December 28, 2021, as an extension of the Soundview Line.

 Soundview

 Located at the south east end of Classon Point park, it opened as part of the Soundview line in August 2018.
-It is currently the northern terminal of the Soundview Line.
+It was the northern terminal of the Soundview Line until the opening of Throgs Neck/Ferry Point Park.
 The Bx27 bus stops near the street loop on the north side of the street.

 Stuyvesant Cove

-Located at Stuyvesant Town on 23rd Street, it originally opened as part of the Lower East Side line in August 2018.
+Located in Stuyvesant Cove Park at 20th Street, it originally opened as part of the Lower East Side line in August 2018.
 When the Lower East Side line was discontinued, it was added as a stop to the Soundview line on May 18, 2020.

 Coney Island route

 Coney Island

 This stop will serve as the southern terminal of the Coney Island line and will open in 2021.
+Never was opened because the Coney Island Pier was too shallow.